dibleauzah/From_Student_to_Master/README.md

 # New Name (2024+): From Student to Master

 __ Old Name: Final-Public-2023
-__ Old/original intention: To be the final practice directory of 2023.

 __Old Goal (2023):
 I really hope this directory will be my last purely learning-purpose directory.
 Regardless, that--learning--is its purpose.
 Thanks for visiting!